medhakp/smarts_cerebellum/README.md

 # Structural changes in the cerebellum following cortical stroke

 This project investigates structural changes to the cerebellum and brain stem following (sub)cortical stroke in N = 40 patients and N = 12 healthy controls.
 T1-weighted structural MRIs are taken of individuals over the course of 1 year, from within 2 weeks post-stroke to 52 weeks post-stroke (in patients) - healthy controls are also imaged at the same time points.
+DTI-MRI was also taken at these time points, obtaining a grey-scale FA map.

 ## Image processing pipeline for T1w anatomicals

-A pipeline for processing anatomicals, using mainly SUITPy and SPM12
+A pipeline for processing anatomicals, using mainly SUITPy and SPM12, has been written.

 **Prerequisites**